BPCI-Robotics/notebook-24-25/notebook.md

 * As for the ladder, we are working on improving the elevation system first, then climbing higher on the ladder.

 * The important thing at this stage is testing the robots.
-By testing them, we quickly figured out the numerous flaws with the robots, allowing us to address them.
+By testing them, we had quickly figured out numerous flaws with the robots, allowing us to address them.
 We need to accelerate our progress, though.

 ## November 12